yevhenii-ldv/airbyte/docs/configuration_data_model.md

 #### discoverSchema

 Detects the schema that exists in the data source.
-We want the output to be standardize for easy consumption by the UI.
+We want the output to be standardized for easy consumption by the UI.

 (note: if irrelevant to an integration, this can be a no op)